Tim-Jackins/pcb-machining/README.md

 > How to machine PCBs

 I preformed these steps using a wifi enabled Handibot; however, it should work with any CNC.
+This guide is specifically for CHS students but the fritzing and carbide copper instructions universal.

 ## Parts